In this wind guide for kitesurfing there is all you need to know for kite surfing, we will cover the following topics:

-We all know the wind rose.
+We probleble all know the wind rose.
 North, south, east and west.
 But knowing where the wind is coming from is only relevant if you combine it whit your kitesurf spot.
-Besides for the wind rose the direction where the wind is coming from in relation to the beach is more imported for kitesurfers.
-We have a few different options in de direction of the wind;
+Besides for the wind rose the direction where the wind is coming from in relation to the beach is more relevant for kitesurfers.
+There are a few different options in de direction of the wind;

 - Side shore wind

-Is when the wind is blowing from the water right on the beach.
+Onshore wind is when the wind is blowing from the water right on the beach.
 This makes kitesurfing possible but can be hard for beginners or kitesurfers that have trouble moving upwind.
 Because the kite is blowing you direclty towards to beach, you need enough distance to the beach to start safley.
 Onshore winds are the best for spots with long shallow water.
 Where you can keep the distance to the beach while you waterstart.

-Is the opposite of onshore, this is when the wind blows from the beach right into to water.
-This is dangerous to go kitesurfing because you need to gain upwind to get back to shore.
+Offshore wind is the opposite of onshore, this is when the wind blows from the beach right into to water.
+This is very dangerous to go kitesurfing because you need to gain upwind to get back to shore.
 Also for experience riders this is a no-go.
 Even if you can kite well if you are in trouble, you can’t get back to the beach on your own with your kite.
 If the wind is offshore for your spot, it is best to find onother kitespot.
 Some kitespots offer Boatrides upwind, if needed.
 Best to check on the spot and talk to the boat and make the proper arrangements, before heading out it.
 But in general off shore wind is a no-go for all kitersurfers.